lux4rd0/grafana-loki-syslog-aio/README.md

     docker-compose -f ./docker-compose-filesystem.yml up -d

-The Syslog Generator configuration with do a local docker build from the configurations location in ./generator
+The *Syslog Generator* configuration will need access to the Internet to do a local docker build from the configurations location in ./generator

 ## Configuration Review: